 After reading them, using the sidebar search feature to research key terms of interest to victims can help people put the puzzle pieces together about how they ended up electing to participate willingly in ongoing abuse-centered relationships.

 People who are interested in having specific scenarios analyzed for abuse terms should email email@example.com — the official place to share confidential information.
-One of our team members will get back with you within a few days time to share key terms of interest to help you on your “validation” search.
+One of our team members will get back to you within a few days time to share key terms of interest to help you on your “validation” search.

 Narcissistic people tend to instill such toxic shame in their victims that many who are abused don’t even realize what’s happened… let alone that they never “deserved it”.